Seren-Hughes/crystal-cave/README.md

 #### Visual & Audio Cues:
 - Crystals glow in different colours when activated.
 - Each crystal plays a distinct note in a five-note scale.
+- Correct sequence all crystals glow and a rewarding sound plays before the next level sequence starts.
+- Incorrect sequence results in modal pop up with encouraging 'try again' messages (_could have random inspiring messages_) and option to play again yes/no buttons.

 #### Win Conditions:
 - Successfully repeat the full sequence to advance to the next round.